microsoft/azure-health-data-services-workshop/Challenge-09 - IoT Connector for FHIR/Readme.md

 ## Background

-With the rise of wearable technologies, Remote Patient Monitoring (RPM) devices and other IoT systems have exploded in the healthcare marketplace.
-While many vendors use proprietary data models for the hardware and software underneath their IoT devices, Microsoft has taken a platform agnostic approach by offering a tool kit for converting output from any medical IoT device into FHIR resources.
+With the rise of wearable technologies, Remote Patient Monitoring (RPM) and other IoT devices have exploded in the healthcare marketplace.
+While many vendors use proprietary data models for the hardware and software underneath their IoT devices, Microsoft has taken a platform agnostic approach by offering a tool kit for converting output from any medical IoT device into FHIR data.

 ## Learning Objectives for Challenge-09